virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeSetRunCmd

 The event is executed before the *setRunCmd* action.
-It is triggered for every Docker container, upon setting run configs.
+It is triggered for every Docker container, before setting run configs.
 This event is compatible with Docker containers only.

 **Event Placeholders:**